alienflakes/python-project-lvl1/brain_games/COMMENTARY.md

 the Games being a little easier with smaller numbers, but ranges can be changed anytime in the game_flow.py's cycle, where they are originally generated.

 Also, in GCD Game, where I use number_01 as a base to create the nums for finding their GCD, it's cut down by dividing (//) it by 10, bc using (0, 100) as a base makes these tasks just a liiitle too difficult.
 This can be fixed too if any wandering mathematician stumbles across this project.

+And in the Progression Game number_01 and number_03 are also modified to fit into the game rules and avoid using numbers that are too big.

 The Games have a similar logic that goes like this: